You can be smoke free

 Quitting smoking doesn't have to be a stressful experience.
 In fact releasing yourself from nicotine addiction can reduce your overall stress and improve your wellbeing.
 Read our tips on coping with stress.

 Vaping and e-cigarettes can be a particularly helpful way to stop smoking tobacco especially when combined with a specialist face to face support.
 Although experts say they are not entirely risk free, they are at least 95% less harmful than tobacco.
 You can read more about vaping and its associated risks in PHE’s report on e-cigarettes and The UK Health Security Agency’s blog on vaping myths.

-If you are concerned about a young person who is vaping, read Vaping for parents and carers - ASH
+If you are concerned about a young person who is vaping, visit our Vaping page.

 The benefits of becoming smoke free